LAPAROSCOPIC Surgery: A Modern Approach to Minimally Invasive Care

 1. Is laparoscopic surgery safe?

-Most people can resume normal activities within a few days, though it depends on the type of surgery.
+Most patients can resume normal activities within a few days, depending on the procedure.

 3. Will I have scars?

-Not all, but many common abdominal and pelvic surgeries can be.
-Your surgeon will advise based on your case.
+Not all, but many abdominal and pelvic procedures can be.
+Your surgeon will advise what’s best.

 5. Is robotic surgery better than laparoscopy?